davidobrien1/dataRepresentation/Big Project/README.md

         name | varchar(255) | Yes | | NULL |
         distance | float | YES | | NULL |
         time | float | YES | | NULL |

+ - Now that we have created the database, we will need to set up and run the virtual environment
+     - Make the virtual environment by going to the 'Big Project' folder in cmder.exe and typing the following: "python -m venv venv"
+     - Activate by typing: ".\venv\Scripts\activate.bat"
+     - Install flask by typing: "pip install flask"
+     - Pip freeze by typing: "pip freeze > requirements.txt"
+     - Set the server by typing: "set FLASK_APP=server"
+     - Run the server by typing: "flask run"

+ - Now that we have the server up and running, we can access the web application by going to "127.0.0.1:5000/running1.html" in our browser
+ - From here, the web application can be used as described above

+ The code used when creating the web application can be viewed in the files "runsDAO.py", "server.py", "leaderboard.html", "running1.html" and "search.html".
+The "Superceded" folder contains test files that were used during the creation of the web application.
+They do not have any functionality for the final application.